DHS On-Site Review and Monitoring Financial Compliance Review Process

 A technical assistance meeting is held annually for all service providers.
 This meeting addresses contracting, insurance, invoicing, new regulations, programmatic issues and contract compliance information.
 Additionally, technical assistance is provided on-site at any time for those service providers that request it.

 The Personnel Action Plan (PAP)

-All service providers receiving mental health, drug and alcohol and intellectual disability funding through DHS are required to submit a Personnel Action Plan (PAP) each contract year.
+All service providers receiving mental health, drug and alcohol and intellectual disability funding based on cost reimbursement through DHS are required to submit a Personnel Action Plan (PAP) each contract year.
 A review of the PAP is included in the procedures performed during the on-site review.